-iii. relevant divestitures in progress, and planned divestitures b. as long as it has already been disclosed, indicate the acquisition of factories, equipment, patents or other assets that should materially influence the issuer's productive capacity ii. total amount spent by issuer with reasearch for development of new products or services iii. developing projects already disclosed iv. total amounts spent by issuer to develop new products or services
+iii. relevant divestitures in progress, and planned divestitures b. as long as it has already been disclosed, indicate the acquisition of factories, equipment, patents or other assets that should materially influence the issuer's productive capacity c.
+New products and services, including: